-St. Pete’s last ‘John Doe’ identified after 46 years through DNA technology
+St. Pete’s last ‘John Doe’ homicide victim identified after 46 years through DNA technology

-ST. PETERSBURG, Fla. - For nearly five decades, he was only known as a cold case victim.
-But now, the St. Petersburg Police Department has named its last remaining unidentified person: Johnny Bradshaw.
+ST. PETERSBURG, Fla. - For nearly five decades, he was only known as a cold case homicide victim.
+But now, the St. Petersburg Police Department has named him the last remaining unidentified homicide victim: Johnny Bradshaw.

 The breakthrough comes 46 years after Bradshaw, a 29-year-old from Tennessee, was murdered alongside another man in a local motel.